-A. Credit Risk
+a.
+Credit Risk

 Credit risk refers to the risk that the counterparty will default on its contractual obligations resulting in a loss to the Company.
+The Company's exposure to credit risk arises primarily from trade and other receivables.
+For other financial assets (including cash), the Company minimises credit risk by dealing exclusively with high credit rating counterparties.

-The Company has adopted a policy of only dealing with creditworthy counterparties and obtaining sufficient collateral where appropriate, as a means of mitigating the risk of financial loss from defaults.
-The Company performs on going credit evaluation of its counterparties' financial condition and generally do not require collateral.
+The Company has adopted a policy of only dealing with creditworthy counterparties.
+The Company performs ongoing credit evaluation of its counterparties' financial condition and generally does not require collateral.